Table of Contents

-You have 4 pea-sized glands behind the thyroid gland at the front of your neck.
-These glands are called parathyroids.
-They make a hormone called parathyroid hormone (PTH) that keeps the right levels of calcium and phosphorus in your body.
+Hyperparathyroidism occurs in your parathyroid glands.
+These are the 4 pea-sized glands behind your thyroid gland at the front of your neck.
+The glands make a hormone called parathyroid hormone (PTH).
+The hormone manages the levels of calcium, vitamin D, and phosphorus in your body.
 PTH helps you absorb calcium from your food and keeps you from losing too much calcium through your urine.

-Most people who have hyperparathyroidism do not experience any symptoms.
+Hyperparathyroidism does not always produce early symptoms.
 Some people may have one or more of the following symptoms:

-Frequent heartburn (because the high calcium level in your blood causes your stomach to make too much acid)
+- Frequentheartburn (the high calcium level in your blood can cause your stomach to make too much acid)

 What causes hyperparathyroidism?

 A number of things can cause your parathyroid glands to make too much PTH.
 These include:

 - Enlargement of 2 or more of the parathyroid glands

 - A medical condition, such askidney failure or rickets